Vehicle leasing: Lease agreement

 Lease agreements typically stipulate an early termination fee and limit the number of miles a lessee can drive (for passenger cars, a common number is 10,000 miles per annum though the amount can be stipulated by the customer and can be 5,000 to 25,000 miles per year).
 If the mileage allowance is exceeded, fees may apply.
 Dealers will typically allow a lessee to negotiate a higher mileage allowance, for a higher lease payment.
 Lease agreements usually specify how much wear on the vehicle is allowable, and the lessee may face a fee if that amount of wear has been exceeded.
 A lease with maintenance (commonly known in the UK as Contract Hire) can include all vehicle running costs excluding fuel and insurance.

 The actual lease payments are calculated in a very similar way to loan payments, but instead of an APR, the company uses something called the money factor.

 At the end of a lease's term, the lessee must either return the vehicle to or buy it from the owner.
 The end of lease price is usually agreed upon when the lease is signed.

 Typically a leasing company will have a minimum length of lease such as 24 months up-to 60 months.
 Recently a new view on leasing is that the market has grown for short term lease called 'flexi-lease'.
 Flexi-lease is when a person can lease a new vehicle for 3 months and then choose to hand the car/van back or indeed extend the lease for another period.
 This is almost the same as van hire but typically involves the finance or leasing company maintaining and being ultimately responsible for the vehicle.

-Some companies, such as AutoTT, offer what is known as a short term car lease in Europe.
+Some companies, such as Renault Eurodrive, offer what is known as a short term car lease in Europe.
 This product aims to provide a car lease free of VAT to non-european residents, the car being registered under the customer's name.
 The program is 50 years old and started with the French car makers Renault, Peugeot and Citroën.
 The offer includes a brand new car, full risk insurance and 24 hours assistance and is, in many ways, similar to a car rental.
 At the end of their stay, the car "owner" returns the car, and has nothing else to pay.